adibnoh/notes/Laravel/cheat_sheet.md

 ```

-Another way is attach as trait
+Another way is attach as trait (tested and not working yet)

 ```php